St. Elsewhere: Syndication

 After its initial run, reruns of St. Elsewhere aired for a time in syndication, with later runs on Nick at Nite, TV Land, Bravo and AmericanLife TV Network.

 Also a popular series in the United Kingdom, St. Elsewhere has been aired twice by two separate British broadcasters.
 Channel 4 aired the series between 1983 and 1989, with Sky One later airing repeats in a daily Midday timeslot during 1992–93.
 In 2009, Channel 4 began showing the series again, usually at around 03:30 AM, and have repeated the entire series several times since then.
 All 137 episodes are also available to view online at All 4.

 Nick at Nite first added St. Elsewhere to its regular lineup on April 29, 1996, as part of an all-night sneak peek of sister network TV Land.
 After the sneak peek, Nick at Nite aired St. Elsewhere regularly from May 4 until July 6, 1996, every Saturday night as part of a short-lived programming block called Nick at Nite's TV Land Sampler.
 St. Elsewhere was one of many rotating shows airing Saturday nights as part of Nick at Nite's TV Land Sampler, which included (among other shows) Petticoat Junction, That Girl and The Sonny & Cher Comedy Hour along with past Nick at Nite Classics Mister Ed and Green Acres.
 Nick at Nite aired reruns of St. Elsewhere once again from June 30 until July 4, 1997, as part of the week-long event The 100 Greatest Episodes of All Time.

 Home media

 On November 28, 2006, 20th Century Fox Home Entertainment released the complete first season of St. Elsewhere on DVD in Region 1.

 In Region 2, Channel 4 DVD released the first season on DVD in the UK on April 2, 2007.
 All episodes have been made available on Channel 4's UK on-demand internet stream All 4 in the UK and Ireland, though these episodes are edited versions for syndication and not as they were originally aired.

-As of June 2021, all six seasons of the series are available for streaming on Hulu.
+Beginning October 2018, all episodes were available for streaming on Hulu.
+On November 1, 2023, several episodes were removed from the series.
+Though no official statement from Hulu was provided as to why they were removed, customers who have contacted their customer support have been told streaming rights issues are the reason.

+The following episodes were missing from Hulu: